collibra/import-api-examples/README.md

 ## Collibra developer terms

 This repository is part of the Collibra Developer Toolkit.
-By using or accessing the Developer Toolkit, you agree to the [Collibra Developer Terms](https://www.collibra.com/developer-terms).
-In particular, please note that per section 11 for those terms, Collibra has no obligation to provide any maintenance or support for the Developer Toolkit (or to end users of your Add-Ons) or to fix any errors or defects.
+By using or accessing the Developer Toolkit, you agree to the [Collibra Developer Terms](https://www.collibra.com/developer-terms), including section 11, which states: "Collibra has no obligation to provide any maintenance or support for the Developer Toolkit (or to end users of your Add-Ons) or to fix any errors or defects".

 The code provided in this repository is available under the [following license](LICENSE.md).